 On the day of your surgery:

-- You will usually be asked not to drink or eat anything after midnight the night before the surgery.
+- You will likely be asked not to drink or eat anything after midnight the night before the surgery.
 This is to prevent you from vomiting while you are under the effect of the anesthesia.
 Vomiting can cause food in the stomach to be inhaled into the lungs.
 This can lead to breathing problems.

 After the Procedure

 You will wake up tired and groggy in the recovery or operating room.
-You may also feel sick to your stomach, and have a dry mouth, sore throat, or feel cold or restless until the anesthesia wears off.
-Your nurse will monitor these side effects.
-They will wear off, but it may take a few hours.
-Sometimes nausea and vomiting can be treated with other medicines.
+You may also feel sick to your stomach, and have a dry mouth, sore throat, or feel cold or restless until the effect of the anesthesia wears off.
+Your nurse will monitor these side effects, which will wear off, but it may take a few hours.
+Sometimes, nausea and vomiting can be treated with other medicines.

-Follow your doctor's recommendations while you recover and care for your surgical wound.
+Follow your surgeon's instructions while you recover and care for your surgical wound.

-General anesthesia is generally safe because of modern equipment, medications, and safety standards.
+General anesthesia is generally safe because of modern equipment, medicines, and safety standards.
 Most people recover completely and do not have any complications.